Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors: Overview of Redistricting Processes and Reforms

-Second, simple classification schemes can overlook strategic interactions, where the behavior of certain actors depend on the presence or characteristics of others.
-For example, a commission might draw a different map if it knew the map could later be reviewed by a court.
-Or, the potential of a governor's veto may limit the likelihood of partisan gerrymander by the state legislature, but not in cases where the governor and legislative majority share a partisan affiliation.
-More detailed coding of procedural schemes can account for these interaction effects and increase realism, but will necessarily decrease statistical power, making it more difficult to estimate causal effects.
+Second, classification schemes can overlook strategic interactions, where the behavior of certain actors depends on the presence or characteristics of others.
+For example, a commission might draw a different map if it knew that the map could later be reviewed by a court.
+Or, the potential of a governor's veto may limit the likelihood of a partisan gerrymander by the state legislature, but not in cases where the governor and legislative majority share a partisan affiliation.
+More detailed coding of procedural schemes can account for some of these interaction effects and increase realism, but will necessarily decrease statistical power, making it more difficult to estimate causal effects.

 Thus, we face a methodological dilemma: while some simplification of institutional features is necessary, common approaches to doing so obscure critical characteristics of redistricting processes.
-In the next section, we propose a theoretically-grounded approach that models redistricting as a zero-sum sequential game and uses its Nash equilibrium as a treatment variable summarizing complex institutions.
+In the next section, we propose a theoretically grounded approach that models redistricting as a zero-sum sequential game and uses its Nash equilibrium as a treatment variable to summarize these complex institutions.